sjaluser/tfcta/ex_01_ec2/README.md

 - Security group : start with the "integrated" SG like we have seen so far that includes the ingress and egress rules inside the SG resource.

-Once you are satisfied that it works, you can create a new SG  the "recommended" way:
-    - One aws_security_group resource for the security group
-    - Use aws_vpc_security_group_ingress_rule  and aws_vpc_security_group_egress_rule for each rule
-    - Make sure the names of the two security group do not "collide"
-    - Point the instances to the new SG

 - Local variables :  use a local variable to construct a "name suffix" that you will use in:
     - The "Name" label of EC2 instance and security group constructs